 As a project manager, it’s usually the part of my job that is the most involved, least appreciated, most critiqued—but ultimately most rewarding.
 I feel like I get to own the project scope statement and seek alignment from clients and internal team members.

-5 Tips And Tricks To Define Scope Statements Like A PRO
+5 Tips and Tricks To Define Scope Statements Like a PRO

 Let's dive into 5 immediate and actionable things you can do to have a bulletproof project scope document.
+Oh, and just for fun, I sprinkled in 28 scope statement examples.

 This high-level scope statement defines what the project is, why it’s happening, and what it will achieve.